ietf-wg-alto/draft-ietf-alto-path-vector/examples.md

 property.

 The response consists of two parts.
-The first part returns the array of ANEName for each valid source and destination pair, where `ane:NET1` represent sub-network NET1, and `ane:AGGR` is the aggregation of L1 and NET3.
+The first part returns the array of ANEName for each valid source and destination pair, where `NET1` represent sub-network NET1, and `AGGR` is the aggregation of L1 and NET3.

 The second part returns the requested properties of ANEs.
 Since NET1 has sufficient bandwidth, it sets the `max-reservable-bandwidth` to a sufficiently